-Records for 2020-21 are for hospital separations (discharges, transfers, deaths or changes in care type) in the period 1 July 2020 to 30 June 2021.
-Data on patients who were admitted on any date before 1 July 2020 are included, provided that they also separated between 1 July 2020 and 30 June 2021.
+Records for 2021-22 are for hospital separations (discharges, transfers, deaths, or changes in care type) in the period 1 July 2021 to 30 June 2022.
+Data on patients who were admitted on any date before 1 July 2021 are included if they also separated between 1 July 2021 and 30 June 2022.
 A record is included for each separation, not for each patient, so patients who separated more than once in the year will have more than 1 record in the NHMD.

 Patient day statistics can be used to provide information on hospital activity that, unlike separation statistics, account for differences in length of stay.
-As the database contains records for patients separating from hospital during the reporting period (1 July 2020 to 30 June 2021) including patients admitted before 1 July 2020, this means that not all patient days reported will have occurred in that year.
+As the database contains records for patients separating from hospital during the reporting period (1 July 2021 to 30 June 2022) including patients admitted before 1 July 2021, this means that not all patient days reported will have occurred in that year.

-It is expected, however, that patient days for patients who separated in 2020-21, but who were admitted before 1 July 2020, will be counterbalanced overall by the patient days for patients in hospital on 30 June 2021, who will separate in future reporting periods.
+It is expected, however, that patient days for patients who separated in 2021-22, but who were admitted before 1 July 2021, will be counterbalanced overall by the patient days for patients in hospital on 30 June 2022, who will separate in future reporting periods.